craigsimons/ndt-sonar/README.md

 ## Installation

-Simple copy the contents into a web readable directory and [customize](#customization) to suit.
+Simply copy the contents into a web readable directory and [customize](#customization) to suit.
 No use of server-side scripting languages (PHP, etc) is required.

 By default, Sonar is configured with a subset of [M-Lab](http://www.measurementlab.net/) nodes which are good for testing.
 However, it's expected that you will want to run your own install of the [perfSonar](http://www.perfsonar.net/) suite.
 If so, change the **serverList** attribute in the *sonar/app/config.js* file.

-For all other configuration items, see the code documentation (*documentaiton/Sonar/index.html*).
+For all other configuration items, see the code documentation (*documentation/Sonar/index.html*).

-**Note:** The documenation is readable on the local file sytem without having to upload it to a file server.
+**Note:** The documentation is readable on the local file sytem without having to upload it to a file server.

 ## Customization